krakend/krakend-documentation/telemetry/zipkin.md

 weight: 90
 source: https://github.com/devopsfaith/krakend-opencensus
 notoc: true
+aliases:
+- /docs/logging-metrics-tracing/zipkin/
 menu:
   documentation:
-    parent: logging-metrics-tracing
+    parent: telemetry
 ---
 [Zipkin](https://zipkin.io/) is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.

 The Opencensus exporter allows you export data to Zipkin.
-Enabling it only requires you to add the `zipkin` exporter in the [opencensus module](/docs/logging-metrics-tracing/opencensus/).
+Enabling it only requires you to add the `zipkin` exporter in the [opencensus module](/docs/telemetry/opencensus/).

 The following configuration snippet sends data to your Zipkin: